fx-lange/ofxInputField/README.md

+# Deprecated

+This add-on is already integrated into ofxGui in the current master and will be part of the 0.10.0 release.

 # ofxInputField

 Text and number input field for openFrameworks extending ofxGui.
 So in contrast to ofxTextInputField it works out of the box with ofxGui (but also only there).